-The day-to-day details on someone's life are the most important parts.
+The day-to-day details of someone's life story are important:

-None of that stop our anticipatory grief from taking over, though.
-Whether you have a terminally ill family member of friend, a friend who just has a cold, a family member who is aging (but otherwise healthy), or someone is just late for dinner –– our minds predict the ending, and often choose the worst possible scenario.
+That may not stop our anticipatory anxiety from taking over, though.
+Whether you have a terminally ill family member or friend, an aging family member (but otherwise healthy), or someone is just late for dinner –– our minds predict the ending and often choose the worst possible scenario.

 "It's like we're trying to dress-rehearse tragedy so we can beat vulnerability to the punch," says Brene Brown about those moments when we anticipate the worst-case scenario.

-So, let's unpack anticipatory grieving in all its forms, and talk through ways you can work through the anxiety and fear, and lean into the smaller moments, the moments of joy –– the moments that really matter.
+So, let's unpack what anticipatory grieving looks like, and talk through ways you can work through the anxiety and fear, and lean into the smaller moments, the moments of joy –– the moments that matter.

-Anticipatory grief is grief that is felt prior to the loss of someone you love, often due to a terminal illness or diagnosis, but that can be sparked by a variety of circumstances.
-Anticipatory grief can be as intense are other forms of grief, including both mental and physical symptoms and issues that cause a disruption in your normal life and schedule.
+Anticipatory grief is grief that is felt before the loss of someone you love, often due to a terminal illness or diagnosis, but a variety of circumstances can spark this response.

-Fear and anxiety are often larger parts of anticipatory grief than conventional grief.
-In fact, the fear of being alone, of what life will be like without them, or who you will be without them can lead to extreme anxiety that then forms anticipatory grief.
+Fear and anxiety are often even more significant parts of anticipatory grief than conventional grief.
+The fear of being alone, of what life will be like without them, or who you will be without them can lead to extreme anxiety that forms anticipatory grief.